martintasker/docker-cluster/README.md

 ### Revision management

 I've chosen to do revision management with Liquibase.
-Liquibase's installation complexities almost outweight its usefulness -- a perfect indication for Docker containerization.
+Liquibase's installation complexities almost outweigh its usefulness -- a perfect indication for Docker containerization.

+> todo: complete the porting of lq migrations

 In the `cluster-db-3/` directory, you have